-The female reproductive system is a complex and organized network of organs and structures purposed for the production of the female gamete, facilitation of fertilization, and support of fetal growth.
+The female reproductive system is a complex and organised network of organs and structures required for the production of the female gamete, facilitation of fertilisation, and support of fetal growth.
 It contains both the external and internal genitalia, which are very vital for reproductive health and function.

-The female reproductive system is important not only for the production of ova (eggs) but also for the site of fertilization, nurturing the growing fetus, and delivering the baby.
-It is also crucial in maintaining hormonal balance and thus assures overall health and well-being.
+The female reproductive system is important not only for the production of ova (eggs) but also for provide for site of fertilisation, nurturing the growing fetus, and delivering the baby.
+It is also important in maintaining hormonal balance and thus assures overall health and well-being.

 The female reproductive system is divided into two major parts, namely, the external and internal genitalia.
 Each part consists of various structures playing a crucial role in reproduction.
 The external genitalia mainly includes the vulva, with labia, clitoris, and opening to the vagina.